Parisasuchdev/python_tutorial/README.md

 ```

 1. Go to the [Anaconda website](https://www.anaconda.com/products/distribution).
-2. Download the installer for your operating system (Windows, macOS, or Linux).
+3. Download the installer for your operating system (Windows, macOS, or Linux).
+   - Check mac chip version (intel or apple silicon) before downloading
-3. Run the installer and follow the instructions.
+5. Run the installer and follow the instructions.

 **Note for Windows Users:** Make sure to check the option to add Anaconda to your PATH environment during installation.